Azlaan20/CODSOFT/README.md

 ## Artificial Intelligence Tasks

 ### Task 1: Chatbot with Rule-Based Responses
 In this AI task, I created a simple chatbot that responds to user inputs based on predefined rules.
-I used if-else statements and pattern matching techniques to identify user queries and provide appropriate responses.
+I used if-else statements and pattern-matching techniques to identify user queries and provide appropriate responses.

 [Task 1 Details and Code](link_to_task_5_folder)